 Both automatic and manual clutches (the piece of machinery that separates and changes the gears) wear down over time.
 When that starts to go, gears are able to slip in and out of place, causing your vehicle to change gears unexpectedly.
 Driving becomes difficult and unsafe when you’re unable to stay in the correct gear or shift gears as needed.

 Delayed Shift Between Park and Drive or Refusal to Shift

 If your vehicle delays while shifting into your desired gear, there’s definitely something wrong with your transmission.
 A well-functioning transmission allows drivers to easily switch in and out of gears without hesitating, jerking or refusing.

 Don’t Let the Signs Pass You By

 As soon as you start noticing the signs of a bad transmission, it’s important to stop by your local Virginia Tire & Auto.
 Our expert technicians can diagnose the issue and get you back on the road quickly and safely.
-Visit us online or call us at 855-425-3677 to schedule your transmission service today.
+Schedule your transmission service online or call us at 855.425.3677.